Let’s Make a Healthy Version of Peanut Butter Cookies

 Can you substitute any of the above ingredients for this healthier version of a peanut butter cookie?

 Yes, probably, but I haven’t tried it, so I can’t say the results will deliver chewy peanut butter cookies.
-You could probably use other kinds of nut butters, but I think the creamy peanut butter melted is part of what makes them soft and not dry.
-When I use almond butter in protein bites, it does seem to make them slightly more dry than when I use creamy peanut butter.
+You could probably use other kinds of nut butters, but I think the creamy peanut butter, melted, is part of what makes them soft and not dry.
+When I use almond butter in protein bites, they seem slightly drier than when I use creamy peanut butter.

 I used natural peanut butter, but any creamy peanut butter should work.